AnywhereSoftware/B4X_Forum_Resources/B4J/Libraries/WebGL library, working with static and animated models/readme.md

 Each model will have none, just one, or many animations, actions that the model (let's call it an Actor) can perform (let's call it an Action).

 When you load an Actor with animations you can decide what Action it should perform, for example, a man could walk, run, sit and many other things.
-In this sense it is possible to decide various things on the code, first of all what action an Actor should perform, at what speed, whether to use a loop and other things.
+In this sense it is possible to decide various things via code, first of all what action an Actor should perform, at what speed, whether to use a loop and other things.

 What is important to note is that each Action of an Actor is completely independent from the actions of the other actors in the scene, so we could for example speed up, or slow down the action of an actor without influencing that of the other actors at all.